 The sport is gaining popularity in many countries around the world.
-The World Association for Working Equitation (WAWE) and the Federation Interntionale de Tourisme Equestre (FITE) both maintain a set of rules for international competition.
+The World Association for Working Equitation (WAWE) of which WECan is a member, and the Federation Interntionale de Tourisme Equestre (FITE) both maintain a set of rules for international competition.
 Each country, however, has its own rules for domestic WE competitions.